All international students and employees with the F-1, J-1, and H-1B visa categories must file certain tax forms with the federal government.

 The staff at the IO are not trained tax professionals and are not able to provide one-on-one advising regarding filing tax returns, questions about forms, etc. We can provide general advice and information, and we can direct you toward tax resources:

-Tax forms you might need
+Tax forms you might need and where to get them

 W-2 Statement of Wages